Birstall, West Yorkshire: History

 Birstall is the birthplace of Joseph Priestley, the discoverer of oxygen.
 Priestley was tutored extensively by the then Vicar of Birstall, an Edinburgh man with a keen interest in science.
 He was also a pupil at Batley Grammar School for Boys, founded in 1612 by the Rev. William Lee.
 The school still remains on Carlinghow Hill, approximately one mile from Birstall.

-Also born here was John Nelson, a stonemason who was converted by John Wesley to Methodism whilst working in London and who returned to Birstall and became one of Wesley's most important preachers.
+Also born in Birtsall was John Nelson, a stonemason who was converted by John Wesley to Methodism whilst working in London and who returned to Birstall and became one of Wesley's most important preachers.

 Birstall was prosperous before the Industrial Revolution, being within a small area that was a centre for the English white cloth industry.
 However, the Industrial Revolution saw extensive growth, and the architecture of the period still dominates today.
 The wider area became known as the Heavy Woollen District, although the decline in textile production has led to a decline in its usage; it is still used in local sport, however.
 Of this period is the cobbled marketplace with a statue of Priestley, which was erected in 1912 by public subscription and sculpted by Frances Darlington.

-Before 1937, Birstall had its own urban district council before a merger with the UDC of neighbouring Batley.
-Just over 30 years later, this, in turn, was merged into Kirklees when the metropolitan councils were formed.
+In 1866 the civil parish was abolished. in 1894 Birstall became an urban district, in 1894 Birstall became a civil parish again, being formed from the part of the parish of Gomersal in Birstall Urban District, on 1 April 1937 the district was abolished and merged with the Municipal Borough of Batley.
+On 1 April 1937 the parish was also abolished and merged with Batley.
+In 1931 the parish had a population of 7204.
+In 1974, Batley district, in turn, was merged into Kirklees when the metropolitan councils were formed.

 On 16 June 2016, the local member of parliament Jo Cox was shot and stabbed in Birstall outside the library where she was due to hold a surgery for local constituents.
 She later died of her injuries.

 Community

-Birstall has grown substantially because of the expansion of Leeds, becoming an exburb of a more urban nature.

-The village has retail areas adjacent to Junction 27 of the M62, Birstall Shopping Park, also referred to as West Yorkshire Retail Park, which includes a DW Sports shop and fitness club, IKEA, Next stores and a Showcase Cinemas complex.
-In addition to Birstall Shopping Park, there is the Junction 27 Retail Park, which specialises in bulky goods and electronics and is under different ownership to Birstall Shopping Park.
+The town has two retail parks adjacent to Junction 27 of the M62, Birstall Shopping Park (also referred to as West Yorkshire Retail Park) and Junction 27 Retail Park.

 Birstall contains a triangular-shaped Victorian marketplace, which replaced an earlier market on High Street in the Georgian area of the village.
 Market day is Thursday.

 Birstall's community groups and traders organise the "Birstall in Bloom" project, which started in 2010.
 The local 'Chamber of Trade' promotes local businesses.
 Shops and outlets include a florist, baker's, butcher's, travel agent, pet shop, hair dresser's, nail bar, fish shop, Cafes and hot sandwich shops.

 The Chamber of Trade organise the annual Christmas lights with a big switch on event on the last Tuesday in November.